KQMATH/docker-config/README.md

 ./run.sh
 ```

+Again, the install script takes a long time to run, so please wait before
-You can visit the following URL in a browser to get started:
+you test it, by visiting the following URL in a browser:

 ```
 http://localhost:8088
 ```

+If it does not respond,
+then the install script has not completed.
-If you are asked to accept license agreements, then the install script
+If you are asked to accept license agreements,
+then the install script has probably failed.
-failed, probably because the DB was not ready.
+This is likely caused by the DB not being present.

 ## Caveats
 The following aren't handled, considered, or need work: